Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 I mean, and he's on a mission.

-Jimmy Carter was in he was just doing this standard ordinary everyday liberalism, taking his orders from Zabignyv Jzyzinski who talked to David Rockefeller in a trial ladder old bunch, and they're gonna run around doing their business.
+Jimmy Carter wasn't just doing this standard, ordinary, everyday liberalism, taking his orders from Zubignyp Jashinsky to talk to David Rockefeller and a tri-ladder old bunch, and they're going around doing their business.

 I'm just kidding about the latter part.

-I sorry can help myself, but there's a blueprint here.
+I'm sorry, I can't help myself, but there's a blueprint here.

-You lower tax rates, you free up capital, you leave it in the private sector, and you come up with policies are gonna grow the pie.
+You lower tax rates, you free up capital, you leave it in the private sector, and you come up with policies are going to grow the pie.

 You want to lower people's tax rates, inspiring them to work harder to earn more money.